country_code

 Adjusting Render Settings#

-You can adjust the quality and thus performance of your scene by adjusting settings for reflections, translucency, and lighting.
+We can adjust the quality and thus performance of our scene by adjusting settings for reflections, translucency, and lighting.

 Reflections can be tuned by increasing or decreasing the number of bounces, and the roughness threshold for when to kick on the reflection cache.
 Tune these settings for the desired quality of reflections you require, but try to avoid using too many unnecessary bounces.